-Figure C1 Solvency II SCR split by risk types at 31 December 2021
+Figure C1 Solvency II SCR split by risk types at 31 December 2022

+Figure C1 shows the risk composition of NLP Group after the acquisition of NLP-DK.
 The SCR by risk types takes into account diversification effects between the risk types.